x-a-n-d-e-r-k/x-a-n-d-e-r-k.github.io/_posts/2022-10-21-troubleshooting-skills.md

 ### Utilize Checkpoints

-Checkpoints are very basic, but powerful, troubleshooting mechanisms.
+Finally, utilizing checkpoints is a very basic, but powerful, troubleshooting mechanism.
 They are, simply put, locations you choose to "check" for the expected value along the path of the system.
 A few examples are:

 * Software systems
   * breakpoints in a debugger